Temporal Interval Cliques and Independent Sets: Introduction

 \subparagraph{Temporal interval graphs.}

-Recall our initial problem of allocating lab space to the $n$~postdocs.
-Observe that in this setting, each daily conflict graph $G_t$ can also be represented by a set of $n$ intervals, where each each interval indicates a lab session's time-interval of the corresponding scientist on day $t$.
-Such a representation is called an \emph{interval representation} of~$G_t$, and it is a unique property of \emph{interval graphs}.
-As firstly defined by Haj\'os~\cite{hajos1957uber}, a graph belongs to the class of interval graphs if there exist a mapping of its vertices to a set of intervals over a line such that two vertices are adjacent if and only if their corresponding intervals overlap.
-Interval graphs are used to model many natural phenomena which occur along the line of a one-dimensional axis, and have various applications in scheduling~\cite{bar2006scheduling}, computational biology~\cite{joseph1992determining}, and more.
+Recall our problem of analysing contact patterns between human participants.
+Observe that in this setting, each daily conflict graph $G_t$ (corresponding to layer $t$ of the input temporal graph) can also be represented by a set of $n$ intervals, where each each interval indicates the time-interval of the student attendance in the given study room.
+As first defined by Haj\'os~\cite{hajos1957uber}, a graph belongs to the class of interval graphs if there exists a mapping of its vertices to a set of intervals over a line such that two vertices are adjacent if and only if their corresponding intervals overlap.
+Interval graphs are used to model many natural phenomena which occur along the line of a one-dimensional axis, and have various applications in scheduling~\cite{bar2006scheduling}, computational biology~\cite{joseph1992determining}, and many other areas.

-An important subclass of interval graphs is the class of \emph{unit interval graphs}: A graph~$G$ is a \emph{unit interval graph} if it has interval representation where all intervals are of the same length.
-It is well-known that this graph class is equivalent to the class of \emph{proper interval graphs}, graph with interval representation where no interval is properly contained in another~\cite{roberts1969indifference}.
-The restriction to unit interval graphs is quite natural for our lab allocation problem, since in many cases one can assume that all experiments take roughly the same time.
-Thus, we will also focus on the \TIS problem restricted to temporal unit interval graphs.
+An important subclass of interval graphs is the class of \emph{unit interval graphs}: A graph~$G$ is a \emph{unit interval graph} if it has an interval representation where all intervals are of the same length.
+It is well-known that this graph class is equivalent to the class of \emph{proper interval graphs}, graphs with interval representation where no interval is properly contained in another~\cite{roberts1969indifference}.
+The restriction to unit interval graphs is quite natural for our contact pattern analysis problem, since in many cases one can assume that all participants attend their meeting place for roughly the same time.
+We will therefore mostly focus on the \TC and \TIS problems restricted to temporal unit interval graphs, that is temporal graphs where each layer is a unit interval graph.

-We focus in this paper on temporal interval graphs, that is temporal graphs $\TG$ where each layer is an interval graph.
-More specifically, most of our work is focused on temporal unit interval graphs, \emph{i.e.} the case where each layer is a unit interval.
-It should be clear at this point that assuming that all lab sessions take the same amount of time, our lab allocation problem is precisely the \TIS problem restricted to temporal unit interval graphs.